 Velocity accuracy is agreed as performance metric for NR ISAC.

-At least radial velocity accuracy is estimated
+For single TRP monostatic sensing, radial velocity accuracy is estimated

 Radial velocity accuracy is defined as the absolute value of the difference between the estimated radial velocity and the corresponding true radial velocity of a sensing target.